xpack/web-doxygen/website/docs/manual/pages/markdown.md

 </code></pre>

-<p>List items can span multiple paragraphs (if each paragraph starts with the proper indentation) and lists can be nested.
-You can also make a numbered list like so</p>
+List items can span multiple paragraphs (if each paragraph starts with the proper indentation) and lists can be nested.
+You can also make a numbered list like so

 <pre><code>1.
 First item.